Scavix/Erasmus-Projects/README.md

 Every data request is in real time!
 Telegram Commands are directly written into the Telegram Bot!
 It is possible to connect through bluetooth to read the data!
-It is also possible to read data connecting pc through a serial console in-loco!
+It is possible to read data connecting pc through a serial console in-loco!
 It is possible to use telegram as a remote controller to turno off and on things!